-What I didn’t like about Kelby Training
+What I didn't like about Kelby One

 My main complaint with the site is that many of the instructors just spent the day photographing instead of teaching.
 While watching the videos, I had a thousand different questions about what they were doing that were not answered.
 On many of the videos, it seems that the instructor didn't really plan what he or she would teach.

 Maybe I'm A.D.D., but I wish the videos were half the length with twice the content.
 I suppose the folks at Kelby Media decided to choose the best photographers in each area rather than the best photography instructors in each area.
 It is helpful to watch the masters do their work, but it can be so slow that it's tough to watch at certain points.

 Also, I don't like how they handle their cancellations.
 Although you can cancel at any time, they force you to actually pick up the phone and call them.
 Given that I run large websites as well, I know perfectly well that it is SIMPLE to create a way for this to be done by simply clicking a button in the “my account” setting of a website.
 The fact that they annoy customers who want to cancel (presumably to keep you subscribed) irks me a bit.

 Last, the real problem with learning on Kelby One is the lack of feedback.
 You watch, but if you have a question… sorry.
 You're on your own.
 Video only.